Born from NASA technology and perfected for sleep.

 A 2001 sleep study categorised 172 men and women into sleep chronotypes—either “morning people” or “night owls” and they measured their nighttime temperatures.
 Morning people reached their lowest temperature after 3.5 hours, while night owls took longer at 6.01 hours.

 By morning, natural light alerts your hypothalamus to wake you up by signalling the suprachiasmatic nucleus, which raises your core temperature.
-If you’re a night owl and reach your lowest temperature later, it may take longer for it to rise, explaining why you might struggle to get out of bed and feel less alert in the morning.
+If you’re a night owl and reach your lowest temperature later, it may take longer to rise, explaining why you might struggle to get out of bed and feel less alert in the morning.
+Learn more about optimal body heat with our guide: what’s the best temperature for sleep?

 Why we have evolved to become cold at night remains a mystery, though researchers believe it may be linked to various body cycles, including the functioning of major organs.